 People are not stationary creatures.
 Many of us spend a lot of our time sitting, from leaving our beds in the morning to sitting down for that cup of coffee and having our morning breakfast to driving or getting the public transportation to work to sit on our office chairs for most of the day, maybe a half an hour to an hour lunch break and you’re still sitting until it’s time for you to pack up and drive home to have dinner and watch the news or your favourite TV show.
 For some, you can still squeeze in an hour at the gym or an hour jogging but that still doesn’t undo the eight to twelve hours you just did sitting at your desk, on your lunch break and in the car going to and from work and sitting on the couch watching TV.

-The human frame of mind can not function just sitting idle and sitting still for a continuous couple of hours in the course of the day.
-It has been researched that sitting too much is worse than not exercising enough.
+The human frame of mind can not function when we just sit idle for hours in the course of the day.
+It has been shown that sitting too much is worse than not exercising enough.
 Excessive sitting has its dangers and its repercussions have been discussed for decades.
 From weight problems to mental health problems to cardiovascular diseases, too much sitting has been found to trigger poor health.

 Studies have shown that sitting for long hours is linked to the following: